donejs/donejs/docs/guide.md

 donejs build cordova
 ```

-If everything went well we should see the iOS simulator running our application.
+If everything went well we should see the emulator running our application.
+If using Windows you'll get instructions to download the latest version of the platform and to create a Virtual Device.
+Follow the instructions and then redo the build; this will only happen the first time you build for Cordova.

 ### NW.js